CircuitVerse/CircuitVerse/README.md

   ```
 - If you are facing errors running the `rails db:create` ensure that the socket file(i.e mysql.sock) is present in that location.
 Some possible locations where it might be present is `/run/mysqld/mysqld.sock`  or `/var/lib/mysql/mysql.sock` and mention the exact location.

+## Ruby setup for Windows

+Windows Subsystem for Linux (WSL) can be used to run a Linux instance within Windows.
+To setup WSL on Windows 10:

+* Enable developer mode (Settings > Update and Security > For Developers)
+* Enable WSL feature (Control Panel > Programs > Turn Windows Features On or Off > check the Windows Subsystem for Linux feature), wait for it to install and then restart the computer
+* Go to Windows Store and install Ubuntu (or another distribution of your choice)

+Once installed, open a terminal and login to your account.
+Run the following in order:

+* Update the package database: `sudo apt-get update`
+* Install rvm, Ruby Version Manager: `sudo apt install gnupg2`
+* `gpg --keyserver hkp://pool.sks-keyservers.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB`
+* `\curl -sSL https://get.rvm.io | bash -s stable`
+* `source ~/.rvm/scripts/rvm`
+* Install Ruby: `rvm install 2.6.5`
+*	Install Rails: `gem install rails -v 6.0.1`

 ## Production Specific Instructions